PrefectHQ/prefect/docs/tutorials/flow-task-config.md

 my_flow(name="marvin", date=datetime.datetime.utcnow())
 ```

-Additionally this setting also accepts a function that returns a string for the flow run name:
+Additionally this setting accepts a function that returns a string for the flow run name:

 ```python
 import datetime